uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Note that the above installation instructions were written two years ago.
 Since we currently do not have a MacOS machine with Intel/AMD chips available, we have not tested these steps recently.
 If you encounter any issues, please contact the lab facilitators for help.

-## 2. Learning the Linux Terminal
+## 2. Learning the Kali Linux Bash Terminal

-Since you have set up your Linux environment, you need to know some basic commands via a **terminal**.
+Since you have set up your Linux environment, you need to know some basic commands via a **bash terminal**.
 In Linux, the terminal is a text-based interface for interacting with the system by typing commands.
 While graphical interfaces are user-friendly, the terminal offers direct control of the system and you will use the terminal throughout this unit.
 Please watch this video to practice the top 60 Linux commands: [https://www.youtube.com/watch?v=gd7BXuUQ91w](https://www.youtube.com/watch?v=gd7BXuUQ91w)

 For a quick reference of frequently used commands such as `ls`, `cd`, and `mkdir`, you can refer to this [Linux Command Line Cheatsheet](https://hep.ph.liv.ac.uk/twiki/pub/Computing/AccountRegistration/linux-command-line.pdf).
 If you want to know how a specific command works, you can search the [Linux Manual Pages](https://man7.org/linux/man-pages/index.html).
 Alternatively, you can also access the Linux Manual Pages within the terminal by typing `man` followed by the command (e.g., `man ls`).